gencabreraa/Data-Analyst-Portfolio/README.md

 # Data-Analyst-Portfolio
 A Sample of My Work
 ## About
+Hi There,

-Hi, I'm Gen!
-I'm a results-driven Data Analyst with over 5 years of experience.
+My name is Gen, I'm a results-driven Data Analyst with over 5 years of experience.

-Equipped with a Google Data Analytics Professional Certificate, I am passionate about collaborating with organizations aiming to leverage their data effectively; from conceptualizing initial ideas on what to measure and how to accurately capture data, to data preparation, analysis, and management, and finally to delivering impactful insights.
+I am passionate about collaborating with organizations aiming to leverage their data effectively; from conceptualizing initial ideas on what to measure and how to accurately capture data, to data preparation, analysis, and management, and finally delivering impactful insights.

-I can assist in every phase of the process to empower your organization to make evidence-driven decisions or effectively communicate insights to diverse audiences.
+I look forward to the possibility of discussing how my skills align with your needs in more detail.

-Please feel free to view/download my resume: [view CV](https://github.com/gencabreraa/Data-Analyst-Portfolio/blob/main/CRV.V2.Gen.pdf)
+Please feel free to view/download my resume: [view CV](https://github.com/gencabreraa/Data-Analyst-Portfolio/blob/main/Updated_Resume.pdf)